And keep your retirement; And your so-called Social Security – Merle Haggard (Big City)

 I am a huge Merle Haggard fan, but I must admit this may be the worse financial advice ever mentioned in a song.
 Social Security is the bedrock on which our retirement income is built.
 How important is Social Security?
 A married couple where only one spouse works and earns $100,000, will get about $43,000 per year at full retirement age.
 Assuming retirement spending of 80% of current income, you can see that Social Security provides significant retirement income.

 Not only will you receive that monthly check, but that check increases with inflation.
 There are not many options out there that will keep up with inflation.
 The final kicker is that this is backed by the US Government.
-While you can say what you want about the government, push comes to shove, who do you trust more to have the ability to pay on a guarantee?
+This income helps lessen several retirement risks.
+While you can say what you want about the government, when push comes to shove, who do you trust more to have the ability to pay on a guarantee?

 Any discussion about Social Security runs the risk of quickly getting out of hand.
 There is so much to cover, you could write a book on the subject.
 In fact, many have.
 What may be surprising is that there is enough to know about Social Security to fill a book.
 Hopefully, without going into too much detail, I will make one more point.